dakusui/jcunit/src/site/markdown/features/FSM.md

 # Introduction
-* Model software and let JCUnit do the rest
+* Theme: Model software and let JCUnit do the rest.
 ## Modeling a system as FSM
 * BDD (Behavior driven development)
 * Turing machine
-* Java object
+* Java object is also an FSM

 ## Challenges in FSM testing
+* FSM testing looks very general and useful, if it is possible.
+But there are some challenges.
+* Explosion
+  By whatever a way we are going to take to test FSM, a large number of input values would involve.
+  As in all the other tests, we'll need to limit number of test cases to avoid combinatorial explosion.
+  And to avoid combinatorial explosion, a tool we have to solve it is 'Combinatorial testing' testing techniques including 'pairwise', 'all-pair', or 't-wise'.
+Those can be used through JCUnit.
-* What to cover
+* What to cover and how?
+**
 * Coverage
-* Explosion
 ### Normal FSM
 * Not enough powerful to model usual software
 * Methods return values, and they need to be verified.